 Familiarize yourself with your Home Energy Meter.

-Your Home Energy Meter from Aeotec by Aeon Labs is comprised of two parts: the Main Body and Clamps.
+Your Home Energy Meter from Aeotec is comprised of two parts: the Main Body and Clamps.
 Once installed, the meter will sit near your home’s main circuit box, while the clamps are attached to it.

 Important safety information.

 Please read this and other device guides carefully.
 Failure to follow the recommendations set forth by Aeotec Limited may be dangerous or cause a violation of the law.
 The manufacturer, importer, distributor, and / or reseller will not be held responsible for any loss or damage resulting from not following any instructions in this guide or in other materials.